Charlie Blackmon Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff paces MLB.

-- Braves pitchers combine to allow the fewest home runs in baseball (135 total, one per game).
+- Braves pitchers combine to give up the fewest home runs in baseball (135 total, 1.0 per game).

+- Vines takes the mound for his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.